iTwin/viewer/packages/modules/web-viewer-react/README.md

 - `iModelDataErrorMessage` - Override the default message that sends users to the iTwin Synchronization Portal when there are data-related errors with an iModel.
 Pass empty string to override with no message.
 - `toolAdmin` - Optional `ToolAdmin` to register
 - `rpcRoutingToken` - routing token for rpcs
+- `imodelClient` - provide a client other than the default iModelHub client to access iModels (i.e. iModelBankClient)

 ## Typescript API